overhangio/tutor/README.md

 - [Docker install](https://docs.docker.com/engine/installation/)
 - [Docker compose install](https://docs.docker.com/compose/install/)

-Note that the web server container will bind to port 80, so if you already have a web server running (Apache or Nginx, for instance), you should stop it.
+Note that the production web server container will bind to port 80, so if you already have a web server running (Apache or Nginx, for instance), you should stop it.

 You should be able to run Open edX on any platform that supports Docker and Python, including Mac OS and Windows.
 For now, only Ubuntu 16.04 was tested but we have no reason to believe the install would not work on a different OS.